daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 Behaviours are code, written in C#, that allow you to **extend** the way the application processes user input.

-There are two kinds of behaviours: **entity behaviours**, which extend the behaviour of the instances of that entity (for example, default values or specific validations), and **data behaviours**, which only exist for entities with an external data source, and replace the platform's create/read/update/delete (CRUD) code with user-written C# to perform those operations on the external data source.
-This document explains the Entity behaviours only; for more information on data behaviours please see [this page](omnia3_modeler_datasources.html).
+There are three kinds of behaviours: **entity behaviours**, which extend the behaviour of the instances of that entity (for example, default values or specific validations), **data behaviours**, which only exist for entities with an external data source, and replace the platform's create/read/update/delete (CRUD) code with user-written C# to perform those operations on the external data source, and **application behaviours**, which are used in the other behaviours.
+This document explains the Entity behaviours (here normally mentioned as 'behaviours' only) and application behaviours; for more information on data behaviours please see [this page](omnia3_modeler_datasources.html).

  A behaviour is defined by (see [BML](omnia3_languages_bml.html) for detailed definition):
 - its **type**, or the moment in which it will execute;